ironhack-labs/lab-financial-data-graphing/readme.md

 Once we have the desired data, we have to show it as a chart.
 We are going to use [Chart.js](http://www.chartjs.org/) to do that.
 So we have to add the library through CDN.

-Once we have add the CDN reference in the HTML file, we have to represent the values we got in the Iteration 1 in a [Line Chart](http://www.chartjs.org/docs/#line-chart-introduction).
+Once we have added the CDN reference in the HTML file, we have to represent the values we got in the Iteration 1 in a [Line Chart](http://www.chartjs.org/docs/#line-chart-introduction).

 **Note**: Before you ask for help in the chart representation, try to read the documentation and figure out how it works. :)